 1. Placements to which this Procedure Applies

-This procedure applies to any placement of a Looked After child outside the area of the local authority, EXCEPT WHERE the placement is with a Connected Person, or a local authority foster carer approved by the placing authority.
+This procedure applies to any placement of a Child in Care outside the area of the local authority, EXCEPT WHERE the placement is with a Connected Person, or a local authority foster carer approved by the placing authority.

 Prior to seeking approval for an out of area placement the young person's Social Worker should: